clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 of this approach on Linux, using Intel hardware with optimizations across the full stack.

-Performance almost always comes with a trade-off.
-For example, you can trade time or power for performance results.
-Engineers must decide the appropriateness of a performance trade-off on a case-by-case basis.

 |CL| optimizes for runtime performance.
 In general, |CL| will trade the one-time
 cost of longer build time and larger storage footprint for the repeated benefit of improved runtime performance. |CL| users benefit from the optimized software